charusharma1991/SSL_PointClouds/README.md

 2. Self-supervised learning in a FSL set up.
 Refer directory "SSL".
 3. Point cloud classification using learned point cloud embeddings in step 2.
 Refer directory "Classification".

-Run the following command to reproduce the results on Sydney dataset.
+Run the following commands to reproduce the results on Sydney dataset.
 1. First, go to the directory "Covertree" and run:
 ```
 python test_covertree.py 2.0
 ```
 Here "2.0" is the base of the radius for covertree.
-This will generate data for SSL in dataset directory under "dict" directory.
-We use the base code for covertree from [here](https://github.com/n8epi/CoverTree).
+This will generate data for SSL in dataset directory under "dict".
+We use the base code for covertree generation from [here](https://github.com/n8epi/CoverTree).

 2. Go to the "SSL" directory and run:
 ```